Skip to main content

 Refine's minimal coupling ensures a greater surface for backend API integration with the help of data providers.
 This gives Refine an upper edge over Redwood which is coupled to a backend that offers somewhat tedious integrations to external APIs via Prisma and other middlewares.

-Interoperability and Mutliple Data Sources
+Interoperability and Multiple Data Sources

 Internal tools are centered around a single source of data that is shared across business units.
 Interoperability of internal tools is essential to enterprise operations.
 Refine is geared to implement interoperable modules by connecting to a single data source with a primary data provider.
 In BI tools, that usually fetch and process data from multiple sources, multiple data providers can also be used to access the necessary data.